0xPolygonID/tutorials/mkdocs/docs/issuer/demo-issuer.md

 ## Quick Start

 To create a credential, you require a schema that contains semantics of the JSON vocabulary and is used to describe a large number of data sets.
 The schema contains links to JSON-LD Context and JSON URL.
-For this tutorial, we shall be using an existing KYC-based Age Credential schema.
+For this tutorial, we will be using a customized Schema named `ProofOfDaoLongevity` that attests to someone's `entryDate` inside a DAO.
+You can find more info about that schema and how to [create a custom Schema](./schema.md).

 To create a credential, the Polygon ID app must be installed on your mobile.